Osaidsk/frequency-analyzer/README.md

 Features

-Extracts and visualizes the dominant frequency from audio files Focuses on bird voice recordings
+Extracts the dominant frequency from audio files Focuses on bird voice recordings
 Written entirely in Python
 Simple and easy to use